-Established in 2014 by members of Cinema Poetica, Kwitang14 is a small quiet library that houses books on culture, design, and sociopolitical issues.
+Established in 2014 by members of Cinema Poetica, Kwitang14 is a small quiet library in Central Jakarta that houses books on culture, design, and sociopolitical issues.
 Cinema Poetica is a group of film journalists, activists, critics, and researchers all sharing the love for films.
-It is located in Central Jakarta near Watt Coffee, Senen.
-You can find over English 200 books and can check their catalog online.
-There are 4 tables and 8 chairs provided, along with a cozy carpeted corner with lots of soft pillows for you to lie down.
-The majority of these books are donated by the members of Cinema Poetica themselves.
+Therefore, the majority of these books are donated by the members themselves.
+You can find over English 200 books and also check their catalog online.
+There are 4 tables and 8 chairs provided, along with a cozy carpeted corner with lots of soft pillows, so you can lie down.

 In order to read these books, you need to bring your ID with you.
 You are not allowed to borrow the books but are welcome to spend as long as you like.
-The great thing about this library is that you can even come and read their books outside of their opening hours by contacting them a day in advance.
+The great thing about this library is that you can come and read their books outside of their opening hours by contacting them a day in advance.
 Kwitang14 also hosts an event called Nonton Dikwit, where you are invited to watch and participate in film discussions.
-There are no entrance or administrative fees.
+In addition, there are no entrance or administrative fees!

 5. Freedom Institute Jakarta

 For local bookworms, Freedom Institute is a familiar name.
 It quickly gained popularity due to its modern wide interior and cool Indonesian paintings.
-This library houses thousands of unique books with various genres and topics.
+This library in South Jakarta houses thousands of unique books with various genres and topics.
 There are also books published by the Freedom Institute themselves.

 To enter the library, you need to become a member.
-You just need to fill out a form and show them your ID.
-There is no membership fee and you are immediately given your membership card.
+But don’t worry, you just need to fill out a form and show them your ID.
+Moreover, there is no membership fee and you are immediately given your membership card.

 This library provides free wifi, couches, desks, and even meeting rooms that are open to the public for no cost at all.
 A lot of university students tend to come here to study so it may be a little bit crowded during the weekdays.
 Furthermore, you are not allowed to borrow any books but you may photocopy the pages that you need.